Cool Rare Animals likes to research and write about different species and animal husbandry.

 The upper front teeth of a Black Bear hamster continuously grow.
 Always make sure that the hamster has proper chew items such as chew sticks.
 If not, the hamster will most likely start chewing the cage bars.
 Chewing the hard steel bars will chip the hamster's teeth.
 This can lead to a host of problems such as dental decay.

-Helpful items to safely promote chewing are wood form orchard trees (e.g., apple tree, cherry, plum or pear), dry whole wheat macaroni and dog biscuits.
+Helpful items to safely promote chewing are wood form orchard trees (e.g., apple, cherry, plum or pear trees), dry whole wheat macaroni and dog biscuits.
 Check that wood is not from trees treated with pesticides—this can be toxic.

 How to Groom Your Hamster